 It is mandatory for us to meet the requirements of the Volume of Learning for all Learners, as described in the Australian Qualifications Framework (AQF) for each unit of competency on scope.

 This Qualification is to be delivered via 18 months of structured and non-structured training with the minimum hours for all learning to be completed is 965 hours of structured training and 235 hours of non-structured training.

 To achieve the amount of training, each Learner is to complete:

 965 hours of structured training, delivered online that includes:

-235 hours of non-structured training, expected to be completed over the duration of the course at approximately 3 hrs a week.
-The activities completed must be separate to, and must not include, work undertaken to complete the course assessments.
+235 hours of non-structured training is expected to be completed over the duration of the course at approximately 3 hours a week.
+The activities completed must be separate to, and must not include, work undertaken to complete the course Assessments.
 This can include:

 The timeframe for existing workers will be determined after assessment of any application for Recognition of Prior Learning.

-Each course will be delivered to meet the specific requirements for each student or group of students.
+Each course will be delivered to meet the specific requirements for each Learner or group of Learners.

-We believe that all accidents are preventable and seek to ensure a safe environment for all students and staff.
+We believe that all accidents are preventable and seek to ensure a safe environment for all Learners and staff.